RAF Typhoons Get £30K Drone-Killer Rockets

 For thirty thousand pounds you can buy a used Mini Cooper.
 You can also, it turns out, buy a single shot of Britain’s newest fighter-jet drone-killer — and the Royal Air Force has just proved that the maths works.

-BAE Systems confirmed this week that an RAF Typhoon test aircraft fired a guided APKWS rocket against a target drone over a UK military range, the first time the Eurofighter has employed the cheap precision weapon.
+BAE Systems confirmed this week that an RAF Typhoon test and evaluation aircraft fired a guided APKWS rocket for the first time, scoring a successful strike on a ground-based target at a UK military range — the first time the Eurofighter has employed the cheap precision weapon, with air-to-air trials against target drones to follow.
 The trial pivots a 70-million-pound air-superiority fighter into a £30k-per-shot drone exterminator — and quietly fixes one of NATO’s most expensive embarrassments of the past three years.

 Until now, the standard answer to a £20,000 Iranian-pattern Shahed drone has been a £1 million Meteor or AMRAAM missile.
 The maths, as more than one general has noted, “did not work in our favour.”